mixelpixel/LambdaSchoolTA/README.md

 ### Teaching Assistants
 #### Top Priority: `If they’re clocked in, code review is the top priority.`
+> When possible (which should be almost always…), code reviews should be done during instruction in the morning.
+> Emphasis is on the current PR’s, not the past ones.
+> Then the queue of questions should be covered in the afternoon.

+- Also, as for the queue, I have been doing this:
+1. if there are questions I can address quickly, then I do so in writing.
+  - Am trying to fight the urge to jump into a chat. even though it is often easier to verbally explain things.
+2. When given questions in DM’s, I’m in the habit of asking that the question be posted in help channels prior to answering.

 <details><summary>TA Daily Schedule (PST)</summary><p>